taynotfound/kima/README.md

 - At least one supported package manager (apt, dnf, pacman, yay, rpm, snap, flatpak)
 - `column` utility (usually in `util-linux`)
 - Optional: `xclip` or `pbcopy` for clipboard features
+- Optional: `curl` for news and self-update
+- Optional: `debsecan` for security audit on Debian/Ubuntu

 ## Usage Examples
 - Search for a package: